-This article originally appeared on John’s blog Key Trends in Globalisation on the 22nd of July.
+This article was originally posted on John’s blog Key Trends in Globalisation on the 2nd of September.

 Since 1978 China has seen the most rapid economic growth of any major country in world history, and the most rapid increase of living standards of any major economy.
 Furthermore, following the beginning of the international financial crisis, China far outperformed any other major economy – in the seven years from 2ndquarter 2007 to 2nd quarter 2014 China’s economy grew by 78% and the US by 8%.
 In a single generation China has gone from a ‘low income’ economy to the verge of achieving ‘high income’ status by World Bank criteria.